Graduate School Admission Requirements

 Normal, IL 61790-4040

-New students are required to submit a $50 nonrefundable application fee or documentation for an application fee waiver.
+All applicants are required to submit a nonrefundable application fee or documentation for an application fee waiver.
 Your application will not be processed until the application fee or fee waiver verification is received.
-This fee or waiver must be received by the deadline.
+Due to the Declaration of Finances required, international applicants are not eligible for an application fee waiver.
+This fee or waiver must be received by the program's deadline.

-In addition to the overall Graduate School requirements above, a student applying to a master's program must also have a minimum 2.8 GPA (on a scale in which an A is a 4.0) for the last 60 hours of undergraduate work (approximately the junior and senior years).
+In addition to the overall Graduate School requirements above, an individual applying to a master's program must also have a minimum 2.8 GPA (on a scale in which an A is a 4.0) for the last 60 hours of undergraduate work (approximately the junior and senior years).

 Doctoral students (Ph.D., Ed.D)

-In addition to the overall Graduate School requirements above, a student applying to a doctoral program must also:
+In addition to the overall Graduate School requirements above, an individual applying to a doctoral program must also:

 - have earned a master's degree or equivalent in a discipline appropriate to the specific doctoral program